Berserker: The Nordic Curse 1987 Review

 Now present day America and a group of fun loving college kids set out to explore a remote woodland.
 As they joyfully embark on their mission, they have no idea of the horrendous surprise that fate has in store for them…

 Most of the cast are only here to up the eye candy meter, but one of the better actors was remarkable Hal Holbrook lookalike, John Goff.
 You might have seen him along with George ‘Buck’ Flowers – who is also here – playing small parts in Carpenter classics such as The Fog, They Live and more recently Body Bags.
-Buck also earned a role in the late eighties entry Cheerleader Camp and together they wrote the screenplay for the 1976 proto-slasher Drive in Massacre.
+Buck also earned a role in the next year’s Cheerleader Camp and together they wrote the screenplay for the 1976 proto-slasher Drive in Massacre.
 I was even more intrigued when I found out that another cast member, Joseph Alan Johnson, wrote 1988′s cheese on snow epic, Iced.
 The six degrees of Berserker, if you will.

 Another thing worth mentioning is the soundtrack.
 It looks pretty obvious that the director had a couple of mates who were in a rock band at the time and he let them record the songs for his film.
 They’ve done the job exceedingly well.
 Sorry I’m joking, they’re terrible!
 Here are a couple of the lyrics from one of the songs that the track listing shows as being called ‘Cool Dude’: “STOP telling me what to do about this, STOP telling me all about that.
 I don’t wanna hear it, cos that ain’t where it’s at!”
 It then breaks into the worst chorus in pop history which goes something like: “Cos I’m a coooool dude” – repeat ad nauseum.
 Lately, if I ever get depressed I’ve simply fast forwarded to that scene and turned my TV up to the max.
 You’d be surprised how soon it cheers me up.

 Rounded up I can safely say that Berserker goes where you think it will, does what you think it might and never tries to add any class or originality to the template.
 It certainly leaves too many survivors and was in need of an injection of motivation from the maniac.
 Such a good idea for a story deserved a better slashertastic outing if you ask me.
-Slow paced, but saved from total disaster by a few nice directorial additions.
+Slow paced, but saved from total disaster by a few nice directorial flourishes.
 Perhaps only fans who aren’t that picky need apply.